 To validate our theoretical model of dynamic compensation, this section presents descriptive facts that speak to the predictions of the model.
-The analysis leverages the granularity and statistical power of the Danish data to provide particularly clear evidence.
-As we shall see, the evidence is consistent with the dynamic compensation model and inconsistent with the standard labor supply model.
-The findings lend support to the quasi-experimental approach developed later.
+The analysis leverages the granularity and statistical

-12In general, observed working hours may deviate from true effort for two reasons.
+16In general, observed working hours may deviate from true effort for two reasons.
 One reason is that working hours reported in the data may reflect contracted hours rather than actual hours, or some mixture between the two.
 The other reason is that unobserved effort choices influence the quality-adjusted hours relevant for earnings progression.

-13This gives a total of 37 hours bins (= $4 \times 12 - 12 + 1$) over a year.
+17This gives a total of 37 hours bins (= $4 \times 12 - 12 + 1$) over a year.

-14Even so, Figure A.1 in the appendix shows that the administrative pension measure of hours worked is very good.
+18Even so, Figure A.1 in the appendix shows that the administrative pension measure of hours worked aligns well with information from survey data.
 The figure compares the relationship between earnings and hours worked in the administrative data (Panel A) to the relationship in labor force survey data (Panel B).
 The survey data contain information on self-reported hours worked (actual, uncapped hours).
-Reassuringly, the earnings-hours relationship is similar in the two data sources.
+Reassuringly, the earnings-hours relationship is similar in the two datasets.
 But the survey measure is much more noisy than the administrative measure, especially at the top of the hours and earnings distribution, which is a key reason for using administrative data.